 – The pharmacist must be present at least half the time the pharmacy is open or 32 hours per week, whichever is less.

 – A pharmacist who is an employee not meeting this requirement may serve

 as the PDM temporarily for up to 90 days from the departure date of the previous prescription department manager, if the pharmacist is present at least 20 hours/week in the pharmacy.

 – The pharmacy is responsible for completing a controlled substance inventory within 10 days of a change of a pharmacy manager.

 HCC Can Help You Find the Right PDM

 If you are a pharmacy owner looking to replace or change your Prescription Department Manager, Healthcare Consultants Pharmacy Staffing can help you.
 In business since 1989, HCC can find you the best qualified pharmacist to meet your needs.
-With over 28 years of experience in pharmacy staffing and pharmacist recruitment, HCC is known nationally for being able to match the right candidate to the right job in all fifty states.
+With over three decades of experience in pharmacy staffing and pharmacist recruitment, HCC is known nationally for being able to match the right candidate to the right job in all fifty states.

 Additionally, HCC offers our clients Interim Pharmacy Management Services.
 This not only allows your pharmacy to operate while you search for just the right PDM, but allows our experienced staff the chance to review your pharmacy business regarding both performance and efficiency.
 We also offer non-resident licensing services for all fifty states.